richardvenneman/appsignal-docs/source/metrics/custom-metrics/dashboards.html.md

 Custom metrics dashboards are in beta.
 Dashboards are currently configured using a YAML definition format (which will change in the future) on the ["Add Dashboards"](https://appsignal.com/redirect-to/app?to=metrics/new) page.

-These dashboards can be created based on [custom metrics](/metrics/custom.html) send to apps integrated with AppSignal.
+These dashboards can be created based on [custom metrics](/metrics/custom.html) send from apps integrated with AppSignal.
 Some metrics are automatically created by AppSignal based on request and background job data.

 This page describes how to create/edit dashboards for your apps using our YAML definition format.